Topics

 - What is

-used for?
+externused for?
 Does it allocate memory for variables? -

 What is the

-type used for?
+enumtype used for?
 What value does it start at?
 Can you override it? - What does the following code print?

-#include <stdio.h> #define PLUS1 x+1 int main() { int x = 10; int y = 5 * PLUS1; printf("%d\n", y); }
+#include <stdio.h> #define PLUS1 x+1 int main() { int x = 10; int y = 5 * PLUS1; printf("%d\n", y); } - What is the name of the mystery function shown below (it is a standard library function):

-int mystery(char s[]) { int i = 0; while (s[i] != '\0') ++i; return i; }
+int mystery(char s[]) { int i = 0; while (s[i] != '\0') ++i; return i; } - What does the code below print out?

-#include <stdio.h> int main() { enum {hello=3, goodbye} myEnum = goodbye; printf("%d\n", myEnum); }
+#include <stdio.h> int main() { enum {hello=3, goodbye} myEnum = goodbye; printf("%d\n", myEnum); } -

 (T or F) In the program above, myEnum is an automatic (local) variable.